ZekaiZ123/EELo-CoT/README.md

-# EELo-COT
+# EELo-CoT

-This repository contains code for performing EELo-COT in a language model during text generation.
+This repository contains code for performing EELo-CoT in a language model during text generation.
 The system allows configuring different types of intervention functions through a JSON configuration file.

 ## Environment
 install Python 3.10.16